Diamondbacks vs. Guardians: Betting Trends, Records ATS, Home/Road Splits

 Diamondbacks vs. Guardians: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-Jose Ramirez and the Cleveland Guardians will play Corbin Carroll and the Arizona Diamondbacks on Saturday at Chase Field, at 10:10 PM ET.
+Tanner Bibee gets the nod on the mound for the Cleveland Guardians looking to slow down Corbin Carroll and the Arizona Diamondbacks on Sunday at 4:10 PM ET.

-Oddsmakers list the Guardians as -115 moneyline favorites, while giving the underdog Diamondbacks -105 moneyline odds.
-The total is 8.5 runs for this game (with -120 odds to hit the over and +100 odds to go under).
+The favored Diamondbacks have -110 moneyline odds against the underdog Guardians, who are listed at -110.
+The total is 9 runs for the matchup.

 Rep your team with officially licensed Diamondbacks gear!
 Head to Fanatics to find jerseys, shirts, and much more.